noahbroyles/javaChatApp3/README.md

 First compile all the java code:
 `javac java/*.java`
 Start a server by typing `java -jar Server.jar`.
 Then to run the client make sure you are in the `java` folder and tpye `java SimpleChatClient <IP address of server> <username>`.

+Pardon my ugly .DS_Stores.
+They do absolutly *NOTHING*.